How To Change Your Status From a J-1 Visa to a Marriage Green Card

 You’ll first need to file the following forms together with your spouse:

-If U.S. Citizenship and Immigration Services (USCIS) determines that you married your U.S. citizen spouse “in good faith,” you should receive your green card between 10-13 months after USCIS receives your application.
-Marrying “in good faith” means that you did not just marry your spouse to obtain a green card.
+If U.S. Citizenship and Immigration Services (USCIS) determines that you married your spouse in good faith, you should receive your green card between 10-13 months after USCIS receives your application.
+Marrying in good faith means that you did not just marry your spouse to obtain a green card.
 Remember to follow the 90-day rule before applying for your marriage-based green card.
 Note that the 90-day rule only applies to Form I-485.
-You may file Form I-130 at any time, even during your first 90 days in the United States, and you will not break the rule.
+You may file Form I-130 at any time, even during your first 90 days in the United States, and not break the rule.
 But, it’s unusual and often inefficient to file these two forms separately.

 Be sure to keep the 90-day rule in mind during your application process.
 You must wait at least 90 days after your most recent entrance into the United States before applying for a green card with Form I-485.